No Fashion Without Disability: Embracing Disability as Knowledge and Access as an Aesthetic

 Pictured is a headshot of Ben Barry — a white, Disabled, cis gender man with low vision.
 He has short brown hair and he is wearing a shirt made up of different pieces of patterned fabric that have been sewn together.
 His head is tilted to the left and resting on his hand, and his brown eyes look into the camera.

-This lecture will be recorded and ready to view on the Available Recordings page approximately 24-36 hours after the conclusion of the event.
+This lecture is ready to view on the Available Recordings page.